mgoldcoin/mgold/en/waves-full-node/waves-node-in-docker.md

 # Waves Node in Docker

 The easiest way to **run a Waves Node** is by using the new **Waves Docker container**.
-It requires just **one command** to enable everything or change the settings of the node.
+It requires just **one command** to enable everything or to change the settings of the node.

 ## Prerequisites

-You need the latest version of Docker installed.
+You need to install the latest version of Docker.

 Please, follow installation istructions at [Docker Site](https://docs.docker.com/engine/installation/).